gregory1506/pydata-segy/README.md

 # pydata-segy

-Tools for reading segyfiles and converting them to useable formats
+Using tools in the pydata stack for reading segyfiles and converting them to useable formats for processing and visualization